 From sixth grade through high school, Zanobia had a scholarship to study at the Art Institute of Chicago.
 She remembers receiving a star and an honorable mention for her work.
 All three Jefferson children went to Fisk University, a prominent African American college in Nashville, Tennessee.

-She met her husband, Robert, in 1948 and married him in 1950.
+She met her husband, Robert, in 1948 and they were married in 1950.
 Shortly afterwards, they came to Fort Pierce to teach at Lincoln Park Academy.
 Zanobia began teaching science classes and Robert was a physical education teacher who also coached several sports, including football.
-He became Dean of Boys, then Assistant Principal, and later Principal for the 9th grade at Lincoln Park.
-Together they had four daughters, all of whom had art experiences growing up.
+He became Dean of Boys, then Assistant Principal, and later the 9th grade Principal at Lincoln Park Academy.
+Together they had four daughters, all of whom experienced art growing up.

-There was no art department at Lincoln Park Academy when Zanobia started teaching at the school.
+When Zanobia started teaching at Lincoln Park Academy, there was no art department.
 It was due to her efforts that an art program was developed.
 She recognized Alfred Hair’s potential as an artist and helped mentor him both inside and outside school.
-According to Zanobia, teachers liked Alfred as he was personable and wanted to succeed.
+According to Zanobia, teachers liked Alfred, as he was personable and wanted to succeed.
 Because they didn’t have paints in the school at the time, she taught him and her other students to work with pastels.
 Alfred showed artistic potential, and at his mother’s request, Zanobia worked with Alfred on Saturdays.
 However, at that time, Alfred wasn’t serious about becoming an artist.
 He had other things to do on Saturdays.

-Sometime later, A. E. “Beanie” Backus went to the Lincoln Park Academy counselor offering his services as an art teacher.
-The counselor contacted Zanobia, and she suggested that Alfred become Backus’ student.
-Alfred Hair was the only Highwayman who took formal lessons from the well-regarded white landscape artist.
+Sometime later, Bean Backus went to the Lincoln Park Academy counselor offering his services as an art teacher.
+The counselor contacted Zanobia, and she suggested that Alfred become Bean’s student.
+Alfred Hair was the only Highwayman who took formal lessons from the well regarded white landscape artist.

 When the artists Zanobia Jefferson helped mentor were first called “Highwaymen,” she disapproved of the name and was quick to say so.
 Regardless of the name that marked them, as her students gained national attention and grew as artists, she took pride in their accomplishments.
 She attended their exhibitions, hung their work in her home, and readily responded to invitations to talk about them.
 As a teacher, she always knew that their success was her success.